Comparing Two Proxy Methods for Causal Identification

 \subsection{Continuous Hidden Variable Models}

-For continuous hidden variable models, \citet{hu2008instrumental} provide a natural extension of the array decomposition framework for unique determination of the full law up to latent state labels.
-A key requirement is Assumption~\ref{assump:mutual_independence}, which states that three observed variables are mutually independent conditional on the latent variable \(L\), as illustrated in Figure~\ref{fig:4}. \citet{hu2008instrumental} also invoke the bounded density conditions in Assumption~\ref{assump:bounded}.
+When the variables in Figure~\ref{fig:3} (except treatment \(A\)) are continuous, Theorem~1 of \citet{hu2008instrumental} provides a natural analogue of the array decomposition framework for uniquely determining the full law up to latent state labels.
+Originally developed for a setting with only three observed variables, \citet{deaner2023controllinglatentconfoundingtriple} extends the \citet{hu2008instrumental} result to the causal model in Figure~\ref{fig:3}, identifying the full law \(f_{A,Y,U,W,Z}(a,y,u_i,w,z)\) and thereby counterfactual distribution \(f_{Y(a)}(y)\).